deminy/background-processing-in-php/README.md

 for that.
 Please check [the README file](https://packagist.org/packages/crowdstar/background-processing) in that package about possible side effects.

-If you choose #4 and #5 as you solution, you may still consider to call function _fastcgi_finish_request()_ or use package _crowdstar/background-processing_ at the end of your PHP application just to fasten HTTP responses.
+If you choose #4 and #5 as you solution, you may still consider to call function _fastcgi_finish_request()_ or use package _crowdstar/background-processing_ at the end of your PHP application just to make HTTP responses faster.

 ## Execution Order of PHP Code